ImmortalPie/ComfyUI-PonySwitch/README.md

 The PonySwitch node is a custom node for ComfyUI that modifies prompts based on a toggle switch and adds configurable pony tags.

 I found it cumbersome switching the pony tags in the prompt between Pony based models and Sdxl based models.

-I had a group of nodes that did the same thing but wanted it to be tidier so I have created this.
+I had a group of nodes that did the same thing but wanted it to be neater so I have created this.

 Uses a Boolean switch that adds or removes the tags at the front of the prompt.

 You can change which tags you wish to use right on the widget.

 ## Features